akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She felt a flush of shame — not for waiting, but for having stopped.
 She had made herself small, wrapped herself in the dull grey of giving up.
 And now the King’s riders were here, and she was not ready.
 She had not expected this at all.

 However, the Lady of Stanwey would not show fear.
-She straightened her shoulders and stood tall, though inwardly, she trembled.
+She straightened her shoulders and stood tall, though she trembled inwardly.

 ---